 Lastly, the State Auditor found that some of BRN's requirements for nursing programs overlap with standards imposed by national nursing program accreditors.
-The State Auditor recommended, as part of the Legislature's 2021 review of the BRN, it could consider the appropriateness of restructuring the BRN's oversight to leverage portions of the accreditors' review in order to reduce duplication and more efficiently use state resources.
+The State Auditor recommended, as part of the Legislature's 2021 review of the BRN, it could consider the appropriateness of restructuring the BRN's oversight to leverage portions of the accreditors' review in order to reduce duplication and more efficiently use state resources (discussed further under Issue #23).
 The following is a summary of the recommendations and current status.